 A&B Honors Scholars are selected based on academic achievement, demonstrated community engagement, involvement in activities and recommendations.
-A letter from the student outlining this information, a letter of recommendation from the high school counselor or principal, the high school transcript and ACT scores must be sent to the Vice President of Instruction's office for review.
+A letter from the student outlining this information, a letter of recommendation from the high school counselor or principal, the high school transcript and ACT scores must be sent to the Vice President of Instruction's office for review on or before the January 31 deadeline.
 The student must also complete the online scholarship application.
+Note: only current year high school graduates are eligible to apply.
 Full tuition and books plus \$500 stipend per semester.